tatsuoshibata/PI3K-PTEN-model/README.md

 ### Files
 - PI3KPTENModel.c is a c-code program, which performs the numerical calculation of Eq.
 (4) in the paper.
 - param_A.txt to param_E.txt give the parameters in Fig. 7 for the program.
-- makeKymograph.m is a matlab program to generate a kymograph a data file.
+- makeKymograph.m is a matlab program to generate a kymograph of a data.

 ### How to run
 - `# make`